 And that's just the beginning.
-Once you've embraced a truly omnichannel approach, you can start to think outside your traditional digital box and handover your content to print channels, in-store displays, out of home screens, smart TVs, smartwatches, social channels or digital billboards.
+Once you've embraced a truly omnichannel approach, you can start to think outside your traditional digital box and hand over your content to print channels, in-store displays, out-of-home screens, smart TVs, smartwatches, social channels, or digital billboards.
 And there‘s even more to come...

 Coming back to content creation, you now have a problem.
 How can you manage the huge number of channels and formats within one central content hub and make sure that every content item is displayed everywhere in the most appropriate manner?

-The only way to accomplish this it to get away from a page-based approach and separate content from rendering and final presentation.
+The only way to accomplish this is to get away from a page-based approach and separate content from rendering and final presentation.
 Being able to reuse and display the same content with a "fragmented preview" that shows how the content will look in different channels and contexts will help you to keep in control across all of your channels.
-It also gives you the power to overwrite certain object for a specific output channel - external billboards, for example.
+It also gives you the power to overwrite certain objects for a specific output channel - external billboards, for example.

 There’s an impressive video that shows how CoreMedia can help you handle this complexity within an Omni Channel environment for both online and offline (e.g. brick and mortar) experiences.

 There has been a lot of hype recently about headless CMS solutions.
 But most of these vendors struggle with exactly this vital requirement.
-Since there is no head they simply show the raw data format without providing any kind visual representation of the final customer experience.
+Since there is no head they simply show the raw data format without providing any kind of visual representation of the final customer experience.
 (See our Blog Post on “The missing piece”)

-Make sure that you’re not flying blind by choosing a CMS that supports true omni-channel support with fragmented preview capabilities.
+Make sure that you’re not flying blind by choosing a CMS that supports true omnichannel support with fragmented preview capabilities.
 Or you can use a “head optional” approach as Doug Heise describes in his post “Solving the CaaS Dilemma”